bozonx/antifem-site/src/en/doc/feminism-intro.md

 ---
-title: Введение в феминизм
+title: Introduction to feminism
-description: Введение в феминизм
+description: Introduction to feminism
 ---

-# Введение в феминизм
+# Introduction to feminism